Totobi123/NEONSHOOTER2/replit.md

 - Particle effects and neon visual style

 ## Recent Changes
+- 2025-11-22: Added Battle Royale mode where enemies target and shoot each other
 - 2025-11-22: Imported from GitHub and configured for Replit deployment